top of page

 I was born on 22 April, and those numbers have always followed me.

 2204 became TTPD – two t’s, a zero for the beginning of a new era (the ‘p’ for ‘pole’) and d is the 4th letter of the alphabet.
 We launched in 2024.
-They add up to 8 and 8 sideways is also the infinity symbol, so yeah, we’re playing that game!
+They add up to 8 and 8 sideways is also the infinity symbol, so yeah, we’re playing a numerology game!

-Hell, Taylor even wrote '22' and dropped the DOUBLE Tortured Poets Department album days before my 40th birthday.
+Taylor even wrote '22' and dropped the DOUBLE Tortured Poets Department album days before my 40th birthday.

 The semi-colon